samestep/npc/README.md

 If you don't pass `-n`/`--max-count` then there will be too many commits to fit on one screen, so the Git pager will be used to let you scroll through the list of commits, search for specific commits or dates, etc.

-If you are in a directory that has a `flake.lock` file, you don't need to specify the branch name explicitly: `npc` will determine it automatically:
+If you are in a directory that has a `flake.lock` file, you don't need to specify the branch name explicitly; `npc` will determine it automatically:

 ```sh
 npc log